GluuFederation/docs-gg-prod/docs/source/tutorials/oauth-auth-pep-tutorial.md

 1. In oxTrust, navigate to `OpenID Connect` > `Scopes`

-1. Click on `+ Add Scope` button
+1. Click on the `+ Add Scope` button

 1. It will show the below form, Fill the `read` in display name and check the `Allow for dynamic registration` radio box.

     ![oauth-demo4.png](../img/oauth-demo4.png)

-1. Click on `Add` button
+1. Click on the `Add` button

 ## Gluu Gateway configuration (RS)

 !!!
 Note
-    The GG UI is only available on localhost.
+    The GG UI is only available on the localhost.
 Since it is on a remote machine, we need SSH port forwarding to reach the GG UI.
 Plugin configuration can be done either via REST calls or via the Gluu Gateway web interface.

 Applications and their ports: